Available Credit Courses for Eligible Special Students (ACCESS)

 The Division of Continuing Education does not issue immigration documents for international guest students and cannot provide immigration advising of any kind.
 If you plan to enroll in classes as a guest student and you are not a US Citizen or legal permanent resident, it is your responsibility to ensure that you are maintaining your immigration status independent of CU Boulder.
 If you are studying in the US under an F-1 or J-1 visa and wish to enroll at CU as a guest student, your current school will maintain your I-20 record.

-1. Your native language is English, or
+• Your native language is English.

 ACCESS Academic Calendar